gabor-bata/presentations/Introduction-to-Groovy/Introduction-to-Groovy.md

 * typing is optional (‘String’ vs. ‘def’)
 * semi-colons/parentheses are optional
-* public visibility is the default
+* public visibility is the default for classes and methods
 * string interpolation with GString
 * ‘return’ can be omitted (the last expression is returned)
 * getter/setter is provided automatically